yehudacohen/alchemy/alchemy-web/src/content/docs/blog/2025-07-01-how-alchemy-is-different.md

 ---
 title: What is Alchemy
-description: Alchemy is an embeddable, zero-dependency Infrastructure-as-Code library written in pure TypeScript that runs anywhere JavaScript runs.
+excerpt: Alchemy is an embeddable, zero-dependency Infrastructure-as-Code library written in pure TypeScript that runs anywhere JavaScript runs.
 Learn how it differs from traditional IaC tools.
-slug: what-is-alchemy
+date: 2025-07-01
 ---

 Alchemy is an embeddable, zero-dependency, Infrastructure-as-Code (IaC) library written in pure TypeScript that runs anywhere that JavaScript runs - including the browser, serverless functions or even durable workflows.